 The medium to late ripening, productive vine is susceptible to Botrytis and both mildews, The name "Piquepoul = lip biter" is derived from the high acidity of white wines with a lemon aroma.
 This makes them ideal for blends and distillation, Until phylloxera around 1878 it was the most important variety for the Armagnac, but was then of the Ugni Blanc variety ( Trebbiano Toscano ) repressed.
-But she comes back into fashion and finished 2010 in the main Languedoc-Roussillon 1,492 hectares (975 years ago).
-There it is, for example, a determining component in the Picpoul de Pinet, At the Rhone she is also in the three appellations Châteauneuf-du-Pape.
+However, it is coming back into fashion and mainly occupied in 2010 Languedoc-Roussillon 1,492 hectares (10 years earlier there were 975).
+There, for example, it is a defining component in the Picpoul de Pinet, At the Rhone it is also in the three appellations Châteauneuf-du-Pape.
 Lirac and Ventoux authorized.
-Small stocks are also available in California,
+There are also small stocks in California,

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012